falcon-autotuning/falcon-instrument-hub/README.md

 This repository both contains code for background daemon processes running in python and a go executable for managing them and their communication with falcon.

+Need to support state request and response from falcon

 ## Build